banner

 🧪 Acceptance Testing

-Automated tests define when a feature is done from a user’s point of view.
+Define when a feature is done from the customer’s perspective.

 ⏱️ Short Iterations

-Work in 1–2 week cycles with regular planning, feedback, and retrospectives.
+Work in 1–2 week cycles with planning, implementation, review, and retrospectives.

 🙋 On-site Customer